tuplejump/stargate-core/docs/source/query.rst

 	* *type :phrase*
 	* *field*: The field name for the value has to match.
 	* *value*: The list of values of the phrase.
-	* *slop*: How many words can be skipped between thewords in the phrase.
+	* *slop*: How many words can be skipped between the words in the phrase.

 Fuzzy
 ------